 While minor injuries can be treated with rest, protection of the site, and time away from the field, more severe ankle sprains will require immobilization and also rehabilitation through physical therapy.
 Sometimes surgery will be required.

-Heel pain and Achilles tendonitis are common overuse injuries in many sports including youth soccer.
+Plantar fasciitis and Achilles tendonitis are common overuse injuries in many sports including youth soccer.
 Both require reducing inflammation, correcting foot mechanics through orthotics, stretching and physical therapy.

 Contusions and Bruises